 2 It is important to note in Table 9-2, Table 9-3 and Table 9-4 that hole diameters are specified as drill bit diameter, not finished hole diameter.

+3 The 1,6 mm connector thickness is important for fitting the test sample footprint into the connector slot.
+However, different equipment are available, in which case it is good practice to adjust the test sample accordingly.

 ECSS-Q-ST-70-60_1390508

 The manufacture of samples shall follow the process flow as specified in the PID.